Rofecoxib: FDA position

-In 2005, advisory panels in both the US and Canada encouraged the return of rofecoxib to the market, stating that Rofecoxib's benefits outweighed the risks for some patients.
+In 2005, American and Canadian advisory panels encouraged the return of rofecoxib to the market, stating that the drug's benefits outweighed the risks it posed to some patients.
 The FDA advisory panel voted 17-15 to allow the drug to return to the market despite being found to increase heart risk.
-The vote in Canada was 12-1, and the Canadian panel noted that the cardiovascular risks from rofecoxib seemed to be no worse than those from ibuprofen—though the panel stated that further study was needed for all NSAIDs to fully understand their risk profiles.
-Notwithstanding these recommendations, Merck has not returned rofecoxib to the market.
+The vote in Canada was 12-1, and the Canadian panel noted that the cardiovascular risks from rofecoxib seemed to be no worse than those from ibuprofen, while encouraging further study of all NSAIDs to fully understand their risk profiles.
+Despite this regulatory approval, Merck has not returned rofecoxib to the market.

 Following the 2005 FDA Advisory Committee, the FDA issued a memo concluding that data from large long-term controlled clinical trials do not clearly demonstrate that COX-2 selective agents (including rofecoxib) have a greater risk of serious cardiovascular events than non-selective NSAIDs.

-In 2015, the FDA reinforced this conclusion, stating that the available data support a dose and duration dependent class effect of an increased risk of serious adverse cardiovascular events for COX-2 selective and non-selective NSAIDs.
+In 2015, the FDA reinforced this conclusion, stating that the available data support a dose and duration-dependent effect on the risk of serious adverse cardiovascular events for COX-2 selective and non-selective NSAIDs.